melezhik/jam/README.md

 ## pjam project directory

-First of all pjam should be told _pjam project directory_, holding all necessary data to work with, so this is the directory to contain all source codes and pjam configuration file:
+First of all pjam client should be told _pjam project directory_, holding all necessary data to work with, so this is the directory to contain all source codes and pjam configuration file: